psaravan/MessagesSpeaker/README.md

 * Ability to speak only when the device locked (or all the time).

 ## Planned/In-Progress features:
-* Ability to pick language to speak in.
+* Ability to pick the language to speak in.
 * Ability to switch between male and female voices.
-* And more.
-Once I think of them.